Andy4495/Windows10-on-iMac2011/README.md

 ## Replacing HDD with SSD

 I would not recommend installing Windows 10 unless you upgrade the iMac to an SSD.

-Replacing the HDD with an SSD immediately makes this iMac a capable machine for general home use.

 Before swapping the HDD for the SSD, install the latest MacOS updates on the HDD.
 This is mainly to ensure that you have the latest firmware installed.